pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 2. **React `useLayoutEffect` cleanups** run.
 3. **React `useEffect` cleanups** run.

 Three.js `removed` events fire BEFORE both `useLayoutEffect` and `useEffect` cleanups.
-The registry's `_handleRemoved` can safely read its own state during the event — it runs while effects are still "live."
+The registry's `_makeRemovedHandler` closure can safely read the registry's own state during the event — it runs while effects are still "live."

+R3F's `removeChild` recursively removes all children of the unmounted subtree, calling `parent.object.remove(child.object)` at each level.
+This means `removed` events fire on every Object3D in the subtree, not just the root.

 ### useFrame — independent of React render cycle